 - Offer something in large quantity or large amount.

 Generally, you just need to use an offer.
 However, you can double the reward if you want.
 For example, Zippo offers their new visitors two giveaways to get emails.
 The first is the chance to become a Zippo VIP, and the second is a free gift.

 Many brands haven’t tried this technique to get emails.
 The key here is to gamify the experience of visitors while giving them rewards in return for their email addresses.
 Your visitors now not only have a chance to win a prize but also get a moment of fun.
 Such a win-win!

 You can work with tools such as SiteKit to create a spin-to-win wheel popup like this from Pura Vida.
-A spin wheel will appears when visitors visit the site.
+A spin wheel will appear when visitors visit the site.
 They can spin the wheel to try their luck for winning anyone out of four rewards.

 3. Popups + personalization

 You only have one chance to make an impression on your first-time visitors.
 If you can’t make it, you probably lose them.

 For this reason, it isn’t a good start if you show a sign-up form as soon as a visitor enters your site.
 Instead, you can combine the popup and personalization to offer the visitor a personalized experience.
 More specifically, help them segment themselves based on their preferences, and then deliver relevant marketing bait.
 So, your visitors can feel like the offer is just for them and them only.
 Then, they would feel more inclined to take your offer.

 Fabletics really succeeded in personalizing the customer experience.
 Take a look: